-Culture and tourism of Nejapa El Salvador.
+Culture and Tourism of Nejapa

 Think about having a snow fight; however, instead of using snowballs, you use balls engulfed in kerosene and set on fire.
 Yes, the two opposing teams fight each other with these fireballs.
 Fun, is it?